 Green Harbor Publications| home | how to buy | about GHP | links | site map |

 He worked for seven years at Linotype (later Linotype-Hell) as an applications analyst and author of a series of technical articles on topics related to prepress and printing.
-In 1995, he joined InfoTrends (formerly known as CAP Ventures), a market research and consulting firm that focuses on digital printing and digital documents.
+In 1995, he joined InfoTrends (formerly known as CAP Ventures), a market research and consulting firm that focused on digital printing and digital documents.
 He edited the InfoTrends' book, "The Print On Demand Opportunity."
 He is also the author of many InfoTrends articles, reports, white papers, and blogs.
-His professional social media activities can be followed on his Twitter account (@jrhinfotrends) and you can find his job history overview on LinkedIn.
+His social media activities can be followed on his Twitter account (@jrhinfotrends) and you can find his job history overview on LinkedIn.

 "A passionate amateur historian"

 - Documentary filmmaker Steven Ives

 "Without his strong encouragement it would not have been completed"

 - 44th Bomb Group Historian Will Lundy